Optimizing model-agnostic Random Subspace ensembles

 \subsection{Discussion}

-The proposed algorithm has the advantage of being model-agnostic in that any supervised learning method can be used to fit the $f_{\bz^{(t)}}$ models.
+The PRS algorithm has the advantage of being model-agnostic in that any supervised learning method can be used to fit the $f_{\bz^{(t)}}$ models.
 Despite the use of gradient descent, no hypothesis of differentiability is required for the model family.
-The framework can also be easily adapted to any differentiable loss.
+The framework can also be easily adapted to any differentiable loss and regularization term.

-\paragraph{Computational Complexity}
+\paragraph{Computational complexity}

 Once the models are trained, the computation of the gradient is linear with respect to the number $N$ of samples, the number $M$ of features and the number $T$ of base models in the ensemble.
 The costliest step of the algorithm is the construction of the base models.
 The complexity of the construction of the models depends on the type of model, but note that each model is grown only from a potentially small subset of features.
 Figure~\ref{fig:sim_computing_times} in the appendix shows the computing times of PRS on simulated problems, for different values of $N$ and $M$.

 \paragraph{Regularization}